 Anzac Day is celebrated in Australia and New Zealand on 25 April.
-All our libraries will be closed on Tuesday 25 April 2017.
-Explore Anzac Day services, events, and exhibitions in Christchurch.
+All our libraries will be closed on Wednesday 25 April 2018.
 Poppy Day is the Friday before Anzac Day and is the day when people sell red poppy badges to raise funds for war veterans.

 ANZAC stands for Australian and New Zealand Army Corps.
 This was the name given to the New Zealand and Australian troops who fought in the Gallipoli campaign in the First World War.